 I Committed Adultery.
 Should I Undo It?

 Some couples who have committed adultery by marrying when they should not have done so have wondered if they should divorce so that they can undo the adultery.
 The answer is no, because that would result in another sin.
-Committing another sin does not undo the previous sin.
-If the couple has honestly, sincerely from the depth of their hearts confessed the sin of adultery, it has been forgiven and God has forgotten it (Psalm 103:12; Isaiah 38:17; Jeremiah 31:34; Micah 7:19).
+Committing another sin does not undo a previous sin.
+If the couple has honestly, sincerely from the depth of their hearts confessed the sin of adultery, it has been forgiven.
+God has forgotten it (Psalm 103:12; Isaiah 38:17; Jeremiah 31:34; Micah 7:19).
 We must never forget that God hates divorce (Malachi 2:14).

 Suggested Links:A Biblical Divorce